TBD54566975/open-source-programs/ROADMAP.md

 * All other static files from the [project template](https://github.com/TBD54566975/tbd-project-template)
 * Public visibility
 * Testsuite which mocks requests from either the user or other components in the system
-* Fulfilled their responsibility in the user flow

 The team will collectively have:

 * Welcome to new contributors in the `collaboration` repository `README`, introducing all the projects and how they come together to form a system
-* Instructions for either accessing the system on public infrastructure to run the user flows (preferable, stretch) or building and running all components on their machine (fallback).
-Minimum deliverable is a full system which can communicate and receive/respond to messages originated from the client CLI.
 * Development Site

 ### Project Goals